 When to visit Seville

 April and May are very popular months to visit Seville.
-The weather is perfect and there are several events that attract crowds of people, such as: Semana Santa (5-11 April 2020) with processions and Feria de Abril (26 April-2 May 2020) with music, horse shows and sherry.
+The weather is perfect and there are several events that attract crowds of people, such as: Semana Santa (usually first weekend of April) with processions and Feria de Abril, usually the last weekend of April, with music, horse shows and sherry.
 With Easter you will see parades with black pointy hats in Seville.

 What to do in Seville when it rains?